mitsuharu/flutter_with_redux_saga/README.md

 # Flutter with Redux Saga

-This is a sample for applying Redux Sage to Flutter.
+This is a sample for applying Redux Saga to Flutter.

 ## Getting Started